 Touching the sky though the Gate of Heaven

-After long and expansive restoration works the Cathedral of Siena opened its secret passages and revealed unique views to visitors thanks to the special guided tour “Porta del Cielo” (Gate of Heaven in English).
-The tour is about 1 hour and half and starts right behind the main entrance door through a tiny passage, climbing up a spiral staircase.
+After long and expansive restoration works the Cathedral of Siena opened its secret passages and revealed unique views to visitors thanks to the special tour “Porta del Cielo” (Gate of Heaven Tour in English).
+The visit is about 30 minutes and starts right behind the main entrance door through a tiny passage, climbing up a spiral staircase.
 We reach a large area underneath the ceiling where we can admire the original gargoyles of the Duomo depicting men and animals dating back to 13th century and made by the workshop of Nicola Pisano.

 Going further we arrive in a larger room where from the windows you can admire the main nave of the cathedral as well as the frescoed ceiling.
 You can also see original sketches on the wall that were used as reference by artisans who worked up here.
 Thanks to the little museum you can also understand how they work, how they made this stunning works of art that is the Duomo of Siena.
 Few steps more and we are outside standing in a secret gallery almost touching the sky and the whole city of Siena.